MicrosoftDocs/win32/desktop-src/tablet/unimplemented-glyphs.md

-﻿---
+---
-Description: 'The following is a list of gesture glyphs that Microsoft plans to support in the future as part of the Microsoft gesture recognizer.' ms.assetid: '4d504140-ff48-4a07-9bf7-a36913e44426'
+Description: The following is a list of gesture glyphs that Microsoft plans to support in the future as part of the Microsoft gesture recognizer. ms.assetid: 4d504140-ff48-4a07-9bf7-a36913e44426
 title: Unimplemented Glyphs
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Unimplemented Glyphs